xtermjs/xterm.js/README.md

 - `npm test`: This will run both unit tests and the linter
 - `npm run test-suite <file>`: This will run all tests within a particular file, &lt;file&gt; is the test file name excluding the extension (eg. "Linkifier.test")
 - `npm run test-debug`: This will run unit tests with `--inspect-brk`, this can then be automatically debugged using [VS Code auto attach](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_auto-attach-feature) or manually attached to by a debugger
+- `npm run test-coverage`: This will run all unit tests and produce a coverage report
 - `npm run lint`: This will run the linter only

 ## Releases